DOSull/Spatial-Data-Science/videos.md

 Lectures on surface analysis and handling raster data in _R_

 ### [Week 7](video-indexes/week07.md)
-A lecture on overlay and regression and practival information about using _RStudio_ with scripts and _Rmarkdown_
+A lecture on overlay and regression and practical information about using _RStudio_ with scripts and _Rmarkdown_

 ### [Week 8](video-indexes/week08.md)
 More material about regression including practical materials as demonstrated in class.